A quickest detection problem with false negatives: Explicit solution of the recursive problem

 \section{Explicit solution of the recursive problem}

 In this section we construct an explicit solution of {\bf Problem [R]}.
-To be precise we construct exactly the unique {\em relevant solution} mentioned in Corollary \ref{cor:unique}.
-Our method relies on solving an associated free boundary problem with recursive boundary condition.
+To be precise we construct exactly the unique {\em relevant solution} mentioned in Corollary~\ref{cor:unique}.
+We proceed with two steps: first we formulate a verification result for a free boundary problem with a recursive boundary condition (Section~\ref{sec:verification}) and then we show that such free boundary problem admits a unique solution (Sections~\ref{sec:construct.sol.free.boundary} and \ref{sec:solve.recursive}).

-\subsection{Free boundary problem: formulation and verification theorem}
+\subsection{Free boundary problem: Formulation and verification theorem}

 The structure of the recursive problem on its own does not provide much intuition for the structure of the optimal stopping rule.
-However, the connection with the quickest detection problem in Proposition \ref{prop:recur} suggests that it should be optimal to stop when there is a sufficiently high belief of the presence of a drift.
+However, the connection with the quickest detection problem in Proposition~\ref{prop:recur} suggests that it should be optimal to stop when there is a sufficiently high belief of the presence of a drift.
 That is, we should expect that $\tau^*_V$ be the first time $\bar \Pi$ exceeds a threshold $a_*\in(0,1)$.
-That heuristics motivates the next verification result.
+That intuition motivates the form of the free boundary problem we consider next.